 - Whether or not the violation resulted in injury

 Violating a protective order can result in mandatory jail time and/or a term of imprisonment exceeding one year along with hefty fines.
-If a protective order has been issued against you in California and you are concerned that you violated the order, or you have questions about the order itself, consult with experienced California criminal defense attorney Dominic J. Lombardo immediately by calling 619-457-6075 to schedule your appointment today.
+If a protective order has been issued against you in California and you are concerned that you violated the order, or you have questions about the order itself, contact experienced San Diego criminal defense attorney Domenic J. Lombardo today by calling (619) 232-5122 for a free and confidential consultation.

 Latest posts by Domenic Lombardo (see all)